albertojacini/vimrc/README.md

 $ cp ~/my-projects/vimrc/.vimrc ~/.vimrc
 ```

-Plugins must be manually loaded.
+Plugins must be manually installed with Pathogen or other.
 Plugin configuration is at the bottom of .vimrc.

 ## Included Plugins